habitat-sh/habitat/www/source/blog/2017-05-16-brupal-twice.html.md

 title: Packaging PHP in Habitat.
 A Tale Of Two Drupals.
 date: 2017-05-16
 author: Paul Adams
-tags: [drupal, php]
+tags: drupal, php
-category: Packaging
+category: packaging
 classes: body-article
 ---
 (_This post was originally published at